 Every child deserves the full support of both of their parents, both emotionally and financially.
 That’s why it is typical for a divorce to include a child support order.
 This is money that the noncustodial parent pays towards the day-to-day living expenses of the children.
 It can be spent on extracurricular activities around San Antonio, a safe home, a good education, clothes to wear, or anything else.
 Child support is all about giving the children the support they deserve – it is not a payment to the custodial parent.
+Speak with the San Antonio child custody lawyers at Zarka Law Firm today.

 How child support is determined